Henry691/CannaBus-Admin/README.md

 ## Support me
 If this is template is useful for you and you want to support me [buy me a coffe!](https://www.buymeacoffee.com/SaNhE76x9).
 This will give me motivation to keep doing more content like this.

-Do you want to add more features?
+Do you want to add more featuredds?
 [Reach me out](https://lnk.bio/9dQ4)